 - You learn to paint instinctively and with a sense of urgency.
 When you are painting outdoors, everything is constantly changing – the wind, light, colors and objects.
 If you do not paint quick enough, then you may end up trying to paint two completely different scenes.

 The Overland Track provided many opportunities to whip out an easel and paint plein air.
-It was absolutely stunning, quiet and I was gifted with fantastic weather.
+It was absolutely stunning, and quiet and I was gifted with fantastic weather.
 But I was not fully prepared.
 I did have a pen and journal but it became such a struggle to get it out of my bag that I just gave up on any creating any art plein air.
 But next time I expect to be much better prepared.

 So in light of my commitment to do more plein air painting, I have done some research and put together some plein air painting tips which I intend to use and hope you may find useful.

-1. Lightweight is key
+1. Lightweight Is Key

 This one is huge.
 In order to get to some of the most beautiful places, you will usually need to pack light and do some exploring.
 You do not want to drag your studio easel everywhere with you through the environment.